jd-solanki/anu/packages/documentation/docs/guide/components/button.md

 ## Icons

-You can use default slot to render icon in button.
+You can use `icon` prop to render icon in button.

+Use `append-icon` prop to render icon after default slot.

 <DemoButtonIcons />